Australia in the 1950's

 Australians continued to work a 40 hour week during the fifties, the female wage rate increased from 54% to 75% of the male wage in 1950, and New South Wales led the other states in the introduction of long service leave in 1952.

-My brother, Mick Coleman, after working in Birmingham England for nearly a year, sailed to Australia aboard the 'New Australia' in June 1955 under the Assisted Migrant Scheme.
+About one month before his nineteenth birthday, My brother, Mick Coleman, settled in Birmingham England in 1954.
+He worked there for less than a year before sailing to Australia aboard the 'New Australia' in June 1955 under the Assisted Migrant Scheme.
 He was born in 1935 as the second son and child of Pat and Norah Coleman, a farming family, who lived in Cahermaculick, Shrule, Co.
 Mayo, Ireland.
-About one month before his nineteenth birthday, he settled in Birmingham England in 1954.

 Aboard the ship, Mick met another Irishman, John Peters, from Northern Ireland.
 John was an experienced diamond driller who had worked in Africa and was on his way to join Thiess Brothers in Mary Kathleen in North West Queensland at Australia’s first uranium mine.
 I believe Mick was meant to have stayed in Sydney although I couldn’t see the Government objecting to his opting for Mary Kathleen on the other side of the never never.